-The fundamental system which is solved by FlexPDE can be indicated as R=G(U)=0, where R is the residual and G(U) is the Galerkin integral of the PDE for variable U. If the residual over an individual cell is R, we can write $J^dU=R$, where J is the Jacobian matrix of derivatives of the Galerkin integral with respect to the nodal values, and dU is the error in U which produces the residual R.
+The fundamental system which is solved by FlexPDE can be indicated as R=G(U)=0, where R is the residual and G(U) is the Galerkin integral of the PDE for variable U. If the residual over an individual cell is R, we can write JdU=R, where J is the Jacobian matrix of derivatives of the Galerkin integral with respect to the nodal values, and dU is the error in U which produces the residual R.

-J is of course the coupling matrix which is solved to produce the solution U. We don't want to completely repeat the solution process just to get an error estimate, so we use D, the diagonal components of J, to produce the error estimate $dU=Inv(D)^R$.
+J is of course the coupling matrix which is solved to produce the solution U. We don't want to completely repeat the solution process just to get an error estimate, so we use various simply-computed approximations J' of J, to produce the error estimate dU=Inv(J')R.